ashish5433/RagChatBoot-Frontend/README.md

 ## 📥 Clone and Install

-- Clone the repo into your directory
+- Clone the repo into your directory using git clone <repo_url>.
 - Install all dependencies using `npm install` or `yarn install`
 - Create a `.env` file in the root folder (same level as `package.json`)
   - Copy variables from `.env.example`